vtomnet/aoc25/README.md

 # Advent of Code 2025

-Aiming to use a different language for each of the 24 parts
+Aiming to use a different language for each of the 24 parts.

+Inputs are excluded from git [per the dev's request](https://adventofcode.com/2025/about).